benjidial/OLD----PotatoScript/README.md

 # PotatoScript
 This is the PotatoScript programming language.
 It is developed by Benji Dial and Warren Galloway.
+Please read the license file.
+It is also available online at <http://opensource.org/licenses/MIT>.
-Feel free to create issues and pull requests as long as they are relevant.
+Feel free to create issues and pull requests to the repository as long as they are relevant.

 ## Version History
 ### Pre-Alpha 0.2.0